discord-jda/JDA-Website/docs/using-jda/troubleshooting.md

 There are many reasons why your event listener might not be executed but here are the most common issues:

-1. You are using a deprecated part of JDA?
-Such as `new JDABuilder(...)`
-    <br>Use the replacement that is documented.
-For example `createDefault(token)`
-1. You are using the wrong login token?
+1. You are using the wrong login token.
     <br>If the token is for another bot which doesn't have access to the desired guilds then the event listener code cannot run.
-1. Your bot is not actually in the guild?
+1. Your bot is not actually in the guild.
     <br>Make sure your bot is online and has access to the resource you are trying to interact with.
-1. You never registered your listener?
+1. You never registered your listener.
     <br>Use `jda.addEventListener(new MyListener())` on either the `JDABuilder` or `JDA` instance
-1. You did not override the correct method?
+1. You did not override the correct method.
     <br>Use `@Override` and see if it fails.
 Your method has to use the correct name and parameter list defined in `ListenerAdapter`.
 [Read More](../introduction/events.md).
 1. You don't actually extend `EventListener` or `ListenerAdapter`.
     <br>Your class should **either** use `extends ListenerAdapter` or `implements EventListener`.